Table of contents

-O.J.
+1. O.J.
 Watson Park

-Inside the park you can also find some activities for the kids like miniature train ride and pony rides, which all have a small fee.
-If you are travelling to Wichita and didn’t bring your SUP board, there are rentals of paddleboards and kayaks available in the park.
+Inside the park, you can also find some activities for the kids like a miniature train ride and pony rides, which all have a small fee.
+If you are traveling to Wichita and didn’t bring your SUP board, there are rentals of paddleboards and kayaks available in the park.
 Here you can have a great time paddle boarding with your family in a scenic environment.

-Clinton State Park
+2. Clinton State Park

 A word of warning, though, it can get kind of windy, so paddling with partners is a better way to enjoy paddleboarding in this place.
 But it also makes for a great place to practice your SUP skills and make progress.

-Kansas River Water Trial
+3. Kansas River Water Trial

-No matter if you are a native or a visitor of Kansas, the river can be a great way for you to explore this beautiful state.
+No matter if you are a native or a visitor to Kansas, the river can be a great way for you to explore this beautiful state.
 Get on your stand up paddle board and you can view the place at a completely different angle and experience the unique charm of nature.
 When paddling along the river, you can get pretty close to the birds and other wildlife that inhabit the river.
 You can have a pretty adventurous trip on the Kansas River.

 As is said previously, the river is pretty big, and the weather in Kansas can change very quickly, so it’s recommended you do research into the weather before coming here to paddle and bring company instead of paddling alone.

-Santa Fe Lake
+4. Santa Fe Lake

 The scenery of the lake is magnificent.
 Around the lake you’ll see beautiful views like the towering cottonwoods, all kinds of wildflowers and plants, natural stone shorelines, etc. If you need a place to escape your boring workaday life and get in touch with nature, Santa Fe Lake is the perfect spot.

-Shawnee Mission Park
+5. Shawnee Mission Park